aweymo/cs_land_4/index.md

     alt_text: ''
   background_image: ''
   headline: <strong><span class="light">About the Author</span></strong>
-  content: Andrew Weymouth is an archivist, exhibit designer and writer working in
+  content: <br>Andrew Weymouth is an archivist, exhibit designer and writer working
-    Tacoma, WA, recently completing an MLIS degree from the University of Washington.
+    in Tacoma, WA, recently completing an MLIS degree from the University of Washington.
     Published areas of interest include <a href="https://www-tandfonline-com.offcampus.lib.washington.edu/eprint/WI2IT6BTDCPNNWCPMGW5/full?target=10.1080/0361526X.2021.1985685" title="methods">oral history</a>, <a href="https://mydigitalpublication.com/publication/?i=690860&amp;p=11&amp;ver=html5"
     title="houston">displacement</a>, settler colonialism and the history of libraries